2prime/2prime.github.io/_pages/about.md

 # Research Interest and Highlights

+My research focuses on scaling laws in machine learning—understanding **when, why, and how machine-learning systems improve predictably as we scale resources, including data, model size, optimization effort, and inference-time computation.**

+In large language models, scaling has become a remarkably reliable principle: performance improves smoothly as we increase compute and data, often following simple power laws.
+This predictability fundamentally changes how we design learning systems, making it possible to forecast performance and allocate resources optimally.
+However, this kind of reliable scaling behavior is far from universal.
+In many settings—especially when models interact with complex structure, constraints, or long-horizon dynamics—scaling breaks down: optimization becomes unstable, hyperparameters stop transferring across model sizes, and accuracy plateaus despite increased compute.

+My research aims to build a general theory and algorithmic framework for scalable learning, in which increased resources provably and reliably lead to better performance.
+Rather than treating scaling as an empirical phenomenon, I study it as a principled question of **optimization geometry, statistical complexity, and resource allocation**.

+**1. Why Do Some Models Scale—and Others Don’t?** A central question in my work is understanding **what fundamentally limits scaling**.
+I study how approximation error, optimization difficulty, and statistical uncertainty interact as models grow wider, deeper, or are trained with more data.
+This includes identifying error floors, characterizing regimes where scaling laws hold, and explaining why naive scaling often fails.
+The goal is to move beyond ad-hoc heuristics and develop predictive scaling theories that apply across model classes.

+**2. Scaling-Aware Optimization and Geometry** As model size increases, the geometry of the loss landscape changes in ways that strongly affect optimization.
+Learning rates and optimizer hyperparameters that work well at small scale often fail at large scale.
+I study optimization from a **geometric perspective**, viewing modern optimizers as instances of steepest descent under different norms.
+This leads to **new scaling-aware optimization methods** whose convergence behavior and hyperparameter choices remain stable as width and depth increase.
+Ultimately, I aim to design optimizers whose performance scales smoothly with model size, rather than deteriorating.

+**3. Inference-Time Scaling: Trading Compute for Accuracy** Beyond training-time scaling, I am particularly interested in inference-time scaling—improving model performance by allocating more computation after training, without changing model parameters.
+Inspired by ideas from Monte Carlo simulation, control, and sequential decision-making, my work develops methods that use additional **inference-time compute to detect, correct, and reduce model error on the fly**.
+This establishes inference-time computation as a first-class scaling axis, alongside data and model size, and provides a principled way to trade compute for reliability.

+## Optimizer for Large Scale Language Models
+> 1. <font color='red'>[*New*]</font> Ruihan Xu, Jiajin Li, **Yiping Lu** On the Width Scaling of Neural Optimizers Under Matrix Operator Norms I: Row/Column Normalization and Hyperparameter Transfer

+## Theory and Algorithms for Inference Time Scaling
+> 1. <font color='red'>[*New*]</font> JChenyang Wang, Weizhong Wang, Yinuo Ren, Jose Blanchet, **Yiping Lu** Simple Unbiased Derivative Free Inference-Time Scaling for Diffusion Models via Sequential Monte Carlo on Path Measures (ICML 2026)
+> 2. <font color='red'>[*New*]</font> JYouheng Zhu, **Yiping Lu** On the Power of (Approximate) Reward Models for Inference-Time Scaling (ICML 2026)
+> 3. Lifu Wei, Yinuo Ren, Naichen Shi, **Yiping Lu** SURGE:Unbiased Data Assimilation for Diffusion Model via Particle Filtering (ICML 2026)
+> 4. <font color='red'>[*New*]</font> JZexi Fan, Yan Sun, Shihao Yang, **Yiping Lu** Physics-Informed Inference Time Scaling for Solving High-Dimensional PDE via Defect Correction (ICLR 2026)

 ## Debiasing Machine Learning Algorithm for Scientific Computing

+> 1.Zexi Fan, Yan Sun, Shihao Yang, **Yiping Lu** Physics-Informed Inference Time Scaling for Solving High-Dimensional PDE via Defect Correction (ICLR 2026)
-> 1. Kaizhao Liu, Jose Blanchet, Lexing Ying , Yiping Lu.
+> 2. Kaizhao Liu, Jose Blanchet, Lexing Ying , Yiping Lu.
 Orthogonal Bootstrap: Efficient Simulation of Input Uncertainty, The Forty-first International Conference on Machine Learning (ICML), 2024.
-> 2. <font color='red'>[*New*]</font>  Jose Blanchet, Haoxuan Chen, **Yiping Lu**, Lexing Ying.
+> 3. <font color='red'>[*New*]</font>  Jose Blanchet, Haoxuan Chen, **Yiping Lu**, Lexing Ying.
 When can Regression-Adjusted Control Variates Help?
 Rare Events, Sobolev Embedding and Minimax Optimality (alphabetical order) Neurips 2023

 ## Experiment Design